AntonisParaskevis/profit-calculation/README.md

 OR

-Click the profit_calculation.py file, then click on the Download Raw File button
+Click the profit_calculation.py file, then click on the Download Raw File button.

-# Usage
+# How to Use
 1. Enter the income.
 It must be either zero or a positive number, either integer or decimal.
 Then, press Enter.
 2. Enter the expenses.
 It must be either zero or a positive number, either integer or decimal.
 Then, press Enter.
 3. The profit or loss will be displayed on screen.
 If there is neither profit nor loss, an approppriate message will be displayed.
-4. Finally, press Enter to exit the program
+4. Finally, press Enter to exit the program.

 # License
 MIT License © 2025 Antonis Paraskevis